humanitec/django-oauth-toolkit-jwt/README.md

 }
 ```

-Also, you will need to add to the settings every public RSA key of all the
+Also, you will need to add to the settings every public RSA256 key of all the
 possible token issuers using a variable `JWT_PUBLIC_KEY_RSA_<JWT_ISSUER>`:

 ```